 3.The number of teams in any division will generally consist of between 7 to 8 club teams.
 This could vary up or down subject to the amount of teams entering.

 4.Each club team in a division play each other once only with a split of home and away matches.
-At the end of each season the Top 2 teams in each division are promoted to the next higher division, and the bottom 2 teams are relegated to the next lower division.
-Regarding promoted teams in Divisions 1A & 1B only the top/1 team in each of these divisions will be promoted.
+At the end of each season the Top 2 teams in each division will be promoted to the next higher division.
+This applies to all divisions except Divisions 1A & 1B, only the Top Team from Division 1A & 1B will be promoted to the Premier Division.
+The bottom 2 teams in all divisions will be relegated to the next lower divisions.

 5.All fixture dates are arranged and set by ‘Hot Rackets’ so there is no need for fixture meetings.
 The dates and fixture details are emailed to each club and placed on the web site.
 Clubs can change the dates or details if they are not suitable by contacting their opponents and rearranging details as necessary.